 Investing in the Economic Future of Chicago Communities

-The Hatchery will open in East Garfield Park in 2018.
+The Hatchery opened in East Garfield Park in 2018.
 The food and beverage business incubator, a 67,000-square-foot food facility, will spur economic activity in one of Chicago’s highest-need neighborhoods by creating over 900 new jobs by 2023 and providing access to fresh food to a city-designated food desert.
 The Pritzker Traubert Foundation provided funding to support the development of a Training Center at The Hatchery, designed to provide job training to 18 to 24-year-olds in East Garfield Park and access to jobs in the $32 billion food and beverage industry.

 Obama Presidential Center